 The lighting system was installed in 1992, allowing Charlotte Motor Speedway to be the first modern superspeedway to host night auto racing.

-Ever cognizant of the competitors as well as the spectators, the speedway added a new $1 million, 20,000-square-foot Monster Energy NASCAR Cup garage area in 1994.
+Ever cognizant of the competitors as well as the spectators, the speedway added a new $1 million, 20,000-square-foot NASCAR Cup Series garage area in 1994.

 Other additions and improvements include the development of the speedway's 2,000-plus acres.
 In addition to the speedway, the property, some of which is leased, includes an industrial park that serves as home to several motorsports-related businesses, a modern landfill facility operated by BFI and a natural wildlife habitat.

 In addition to the 1.5-mile quad oval, the Charlotte Motor Speedway complex includes a 2.25-mile road course and a six-tenths-mile karting layout in the speedway's infield; a quarter-mile asphalt oval utilizing part of the speedway's frontstretch and pit road; and a one-fifth-mile oval located outside Turn 3 of the superspeedway.

 Three NASCAR Cup Series events, two NASCAR XFINITY Series races and one NASCAR Gander RV & Outdoors Truck Series event are among the major events held on the 1.5-mile superspeedway.
 The Richard Petty Driving Experience and the NASCAR Racing Experience also use the track extensively throughout the year.